In the News

 Congressman, good morning.

 Hopes were high for the Endless Frontier Act when it was first introduced in 2020.
 The bipartisan, bicameral bill promised to boost U.S. efforts to compete against China by sending $100 billion to the National Science Foundation, refocusing its efforts on emerging technology like semiconductors and AI and even changing its name to the National Science and Technology Foundation.
+But the bill stagnated last year as Congress battled over COVID-19 recovery and the upcoming election.

 Swedish climate advocate Greta Thunberg urged a House subcommittee on Thursday to end tax breaks for fossil fuel producers, saying their existence was a "disgrace," and she accused lawmakers who have failed to remove them as "proof that we have not understood the climate emergency."